-Foreign nationals making certain applications to the Home Office have to apply for a biometric residence permit as proof of their UK immigration status.
+Foreign nationals may need a biometric residence permit as proof of their UK immigration status.

 What is a biometric residence permit?